WSDOT-GIS/wsdot-gis.github.com/python/ArcGIS and Python.md

     Write-Host "Conda was not initialized automatically.
 If you would like to do so, use the Initialize-Conda command."
 }

+# Remove the hasArcPy variable so it is not present after Powershell has been initialized.
 Remove-Variable hasArcPy
 ```